 - Review the online Curriculum Guide for the 2020-2021 Course Schedule.
 Create a schedule that works for you and prepare a list of CRNs (5-digit course code) with alternate class options.
 Be sure to confirm the days and times of the classes you select just before your registration window to account for any changes to the course schedule.

 - Meet with an academic advisor to discuss course selection and academic planning.
 J.D. students can schedule an appointment with an academic advisor through Symplicity or by contacting the Office of Academic Affairs at firstname.lastname@example.org.
 LL.M. and Graduate students should reach out to their Program Director (Student Advising & Academic Programs).

 As a reminder, Georgetown Law is committed to providing reasonable academic adjustments and accommodations for students with disabilities.
 For an overview of the accommodations request process, please see the Getting Connected with Disability Services page.
 If you are unsure if you require an accommodation, or want to learn more about their services, you may contact the Office of Disability Services at email@example.com.

 1:1 Registration Appointments

 The Registration team will be hosting individual Zoom appointments for students who have quick questions about registration.
-To schedule an appointment, please visit our Live Registration calendar’s appointment page to view the available slots, and then select an open appointment slot to sign up for an appointment.
+Fifteen minute appointment slots are available.
+Please visit our Live Registration calendar’s appointment page to view the available slots, and then select an open slot to sign up for an appointment.
 Appointments will be available weekdays from Wednesday, October 21, through Wednesday, November 11.
 The schedules on individual days may be adjusted.